 Student success depends on effective teaching, learning and leadership.
 The CSDE vision for professional learning is that each and every Connecticut educator engages in continuous learning every day to increase professional effectiveness, resulting in positive outcomes for all students.
-For Connecticut's students to graduate college and career ready, educators must engage in strategically planned, well supported, standards-based, continuous professional learning focused on improving student outcomes.
+For Connecticut's students to graduate ready for college and careers, educators must engage in strategically planned, well supported, standard-based, continuous professional learning focused on improving student outcomes.

-Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators all teachers will identify professional learning needs that support their goal and objectives.
+Throughout the process of implementing Connecticut's SEED model, all teachers will identify their professional learning needs in mutual agreement their evaluator.
 The identified needs will serve as the foundation for ongoing conversations about the teacher's practice and impact on student outcomes.
 The professional learning opportunities identified for each teacher should be based on the individual strengths and needs that are identified through the evaluation process.
-The process may also reveal areas of common need among teachers, which can then be targeted with school-wide or district-wide professional learning opportunities.
+The process may also reveal areas of common need among teachers, which can then be targeted with school-wide professional learning opportunities.

-Schools that align professional learning to student curriculum standards, practice data and performance goals at the individual, team, school and district levels, are more likely to improve student learning.
+Schools that align professional learning, performance data and performance goals are more likely to improve student learning.
 Best practices include:

-- Creating learning communities committed to continuous improvement, collective responsibility, accountability and goal alignment; - Prioritizing, monitoring, and coordinating resources tied to goals /objectives and evidence-based feedback provided as part of the evaluation process; - Aligning job-embedded professional learning with school and district goals and priorities, curriculum and assessments.
+- creating learning communities committed to continuous improvement, collective responsibility, and goal alignment; - prioritizing, monitoring, and coordinating resources tied to teacher-developed goals and evidence-based feedback provided as part of the evaluation process; - aligning outcomes with educator performance and student curriculum standards; and - thoughtful alignment among job-embedded professional learning, school and district goals and priorities, and instructional resources like curriculum and assessments.

 Another key component of success is the development of leadership capacity in these alignment and coherence efforts.
 This is accomplished by:

-- Developing well-supported and effective coaches, teacher leaders, and principals who are strategically selected based on valid indicators of effectiveness; empowered to support and monitor teacher learning; and provide meaningful, evidence-based, actionable feedback that supports teachers' reflection and analysis of their practice. - Creating structures and systems that enable teams of educators to engage in job-embedded professional learning on an ongoing basis.
+- Developing well-supported and effective coaches, teacher leaders, and principals who are thoughtfully selected based on valid indicators of effectiveness; charged with the responsibility and authority to support and monitor teacher learning; and are able to help provide meaningful, evidence-based feedback on practice and support teachers' analysis, reflection, and collaboration. - Support for forming or repurposing teams of teachers for job-embedded professional learning, such as content or grade-level teams, vertical or cross-content teams, and data teams.